SEDATION INFORMATION

 Medications normally taken, should be taken unless otherwise instructed by the doctors in this office, and may be taken only with a sip of water.

-Please have the child wear shirts with short sleeves or no sleeves.
-No shirts with buttons.
-Comfortable pants or sweat pants should also be worn as well as comfortable flat shoes.
-Do not wear flip-flops.
-Please bring an extra set of clothes for the child being treated.
-Please bring their favorite blanket and/or stuffed toy.
-Remove all rings and contact lenses.
 Leave all valuables at home A change in your health, especially the development of a cold or fever is very important.
 For your safety, if you have symptoms of a cold within fourteen (14) days of treatment you may be reappointed for another day.
 Please inform the office of any change in health as soon as you are aware of it.

 A responsible adult must drive you to the office.
 A parent and another adult must accompany all children receiving sedation or general anesthesia.

 A responsible adult must drive the adult patient home.
 Any child receiving sedative management must be taken home by the parent and a second adult.
-Allpatients should be in a car seat or if old enough wear a seat belt and should be sitting in an upright position on their way home.
-Do not take a bus or taxi home.
-A parent or responsible adult should be with the patient until the next day.
-The child, if sleepy, should be placed on a blanket on the floor in a room where the parent or responsible adult is staying.
+All patients should be in a car seat or if old enough wear a seat belt and should be sitting in an upright position on their way home.

 Please arrive for your appointment at the requested time.
 Depending on the planned method of sedation for your child, it can take up to 45 minutes for the medication to work.
 In order to keep our schedule running on-time and smoothly, if you are late for your appointment, you may need to be rescheduled.